 The negative influence of winter time should not be underestimated!

-In addition, it has also been proven that more and more people suffer from the winter time "turning back the clock".
-The biological clock is really disrupted by it.
+- It has also been proven that more and more people suffer from the winter time "turning back the clock".

 It is not that you are aware of it, but because you sleep deeper, your brain also needs more stimuli to wake up.
 Unless of course you suffer from burnout, stress and sleeplessness.
 Then it may even be that you experience more of a challenge to get to sleep.